null

 When and Where to Use an ANSI Class 2 SRL

-Best practice has any worksite compliant with ANSI’s latest standard.
-Any ANSI Z359-compliant worksite thus requires a Class 2 SRL:
+Any ANSI Z359-compliant worksite therefore requires a Class 2 SRL:

-• Where a user is exposed to a leading edge.
+• When a user is exposed to a leading edge, such as steel members or concrete edges

 How to Identify a Class 2 SRL